-29(1) The director has carriage of a proceeding before a human rights tribunal except where the Chief of the Commission and Tribunals or a member of the Commission has made a decision under section 26(3) that the complaint should not have been dismissed or that the proposed settlement was not fair and reasonable, and in that case the complainant has carriage of the proceeding.
+29(1) The director has carriage of a proceeding before a human rights tribunal except

+- (a) where the Chief of the Commission and Tribunals or a member of the Commission has made a decision under section 26(3) that the complaint should not have been dismissed or that the proposed settlement was not fair and reasonable, or - (b) where, in the opinion of the director, the director's involvement is not necessary or consistent with the public interest in view of the likely evidence or the issues to be resolved in the proceeding, in which case the complainant has carriage of the proceeding.

-29(2) The director shall not have carriage of a proceeding before a court without the approval in writing of the Chief of the Commission and Tribunals.
+(2) The director shall not have carriage of a proceeding before a court without the approval in writing of the Chief of the Commission and Tribunals.